vlocityinc/newport-design-system/CONTRIBUTING.md

 *External contributors are required to sign a Contributor’s License Agreement.
 You will be prompted to sign it when you open a pull request.*

-Before starting down the long journey of any significant pull request, **please ask first** if someone else is working on the same feature or ask a core developer if your feature is in-scope for SLDS.
+Before starting down the long journey of any significant pull request, **please ask first** if someone else is working on the same feature or ask a core developer if your feature is in-scope for NDS.
 This will help reduce the risk of spending a lot of time working on something where in the end conflicts with someone else's changes or developers determine it does not want to be merged.

 Salesforce has a very large ecosystem and the design system has a lot of touch-points within that ecosystem.
 A small change can have a large-scale effect (which is AWESOME but we have to be aware about what we are changing).